 Somewhere in my nitrogen-befuddled mind there was also the dim realization that if I went any further, I would not come back from this dive.
 It had happened before.
 A narcotized diver would just keep going down, past his companions and past any hope of rescue.
 One had actually been tracked by dive boat sonar going past 200’ and still descending.
 Most were never recovered; it was deemed too dangerous to try.

 But that really didn’t bother me.
-Teresa had finished with me last year, after we had shared so much, fought so hard not the be separated.
+Maria had finished with me last year, after we had shared so much, fought so hard not the be separated.
 A couple of other relationships had failed quickly after that.
 I was obviously destined to be alone, so why not swim away and learn what the Deep had to teach me?
 It seemed like the best plan, maybe the greatest idea ever.
 If I had hit my peak at 21, why not keep swimming?

 Something touched me on the shoulder.
 I looked over; it was Holly.
 Her blue eyes were wide behind the glass of her dive mask.
 She looked nervous, afraid.
 Her long blond hair had come undone and drifted Medusa-like around her head.
 In this light it looked much darker than it was, almost brown.
 She shrugged her shoulders as she made the “up” signal.
 She wanted to surface.
 This annoyed me a bit; I wanted to keep exploring!